 Living sustainably: Listing ideas & areas

 Stop, think, act: But what are actually small things I am doing on a regular basis?
 Living sustainably lists some ideas and areas without holding one above the other or saying this is the best one can do.
-We plan to update frequently as a source for us and others, after all, we are ever-evolving and have the vision to transform us and the world we are living in.
+Our vision is to inspire and evolve, to share and connect and ultimately to transform us and the world we are living in, maybe one island at a time (Rubbish wave: Looking for solutions for small islands).
 Nevertheless, we are no saints.

-Food: less is more and look for alternatives
+Food: Less is more – look for alternatives

 - no meat, no fish – for half my life